 Available, delivery time: 1-3 days

-Content: 4 piece (€13.54* / 1 piece)
+Content: 4 piece (€13.74* / 1 piece)

 DIN standard 13155 specifies the minimum requirements for medical equipment and consumables in the rescue service.
 Accordingly, the rescue rucksack and emergency bag should fulfil the requirements of the DIN standard.

-The recommended equipment includes:
+The recommended equipment includes, among other things:

 The practical compartments of the emergency bag, on the other hand, allow even faster and more targeted access in an emergency, depending on the situation.